 a) The diagonal braces shall not be taken into account in the verification of the structural resistance against vertical loads.

-b) The diagonal braces shall comply with the requirements of § 6.7.3 of EC8-1, regarding member slenderness.
+b) The diagonal braces shall comply with the requirements

+slenderness, as defined in § 6.7.3 (1) of EC8-1, shall not exceed the value of 2.0 neither be less than 1.3.